HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 featured_stat_label_3: Weight of the median document
 published: 2020-11-01T00:00:00.000Z
 last_updated: 2020-11-07T00:00:00.000Z
-unedited: true
 ---

 ## Introduction

 The web is built on HTML.
-Without HTML: no web pages, no web sites, no web apps.
+Without HTML there are no web pages, no web sites, no web apps.
 Nothing.
-Plain-text documents, perhaps, or XML trees, in some parallel universe that enjoyed that particular kind of challenge.
+There may be plain-text documents, perhaps, or XML trees, in some parallel universe that enjoyed that particular kind of challenge.
 In this universe, HTML is the foundation of the user-facing web.
 There are many standards that the web is resting on, but HTML is certainly one of the most important ones.

-How do we use HTML, then, how great of a foundation are we looking at?
-The introduction section of the [2019 Markup chapter](../2019/markup#introduction) suggested that for a long time, we haven't really known.
-There were some smaller samples, there was [Ian Hickson's research](https://web.archive.org/web/20060203035414/http://code.google.com/webstats/index.html) (one of modern HTML's parents), then there were more small samples, but until last year we lacked major insight into how we as developers, as authors, make use of HTML.
-In 2019 we then had both [Catalin Rosu's work](https://www.advancedwebranking.com/html/) (one of this chapter's co-authors) as well as the 2019 edition of the Web Almanac to give a better view again, at HTML in practice.
+How do we use HTML, then, how great of a foundation do we have?
+In the introductory section of the [2019 Markup chapter](../2019/markup#introduction), author [Brian Kardell](../2019/contributors#bkardell) suggested that for a long time, we haven't really known.
+There were some smaller samples.
+For example, there was [Ian Hickson's research](https://web.archive.org/web/20060203035414/http://code.google.com/webstats/index.html) (one of modern HTML's parents) among a few others, but until last year we lacked major insight into how we as developers, as authors, make use of HTML.
+In 2019 we had both [Catalin Rosu's work](https://www.advancedwebranking.com/html/) (one of this chapter's co-authors) as well as the 2019 edition of the Web Almanac to give us a better view again of HTML in practice.

-Last year marked a first stab at 5,790,700 pages (of which 4,371,973 were tested on desktop, 5,297,442 on mobile) and a review of the data taken.
-This year we looked at 7,546,709 pages (5,593,642 on desktop, 6,347,919 on mobile) using the latest data on [which websites users are visiting in 2020](./methodology), to run another analysis.
-We do make some comparisons to last year—but, just as we've tried to take some additional metrics for additional insight, we've also given this chapter a new personality.
+Last year's analysis was based on 5.8 million pages, of which 4.4 million were tested on desktop and 5.3 million on mobile.
+This year we analyzed 7.5 million pages, of which 5.6 million were tested on desktop and 6.3 million on mobile, using the [latest data](./methodology#websites) on the websites users are visiting in 2020.
+We do make some comparisons to last year, but just as we've tried to analyze additional metrics for new insights, we've also tried to impart our own personalities and perspectives throughout the chapter.

 <p class="note">
   In this Markup chapter, we're focusing almost exclusively on HTML, rather than SVG or MathML, which are also considered markup languages.
 Unless otherwise noted, stats presented in this chapter refer to the set of mobile pages.
 Additionally, the data for all Web Almanac chapters is open and available.
-Take a look at <a href="https://docs.google.com/spreadsheets/d/1Ta7amoUeaL4pILhWzH-SCzMX9PsZeb1x_mwrX2C4eY8/">the results</a> and <a href="https://discuss.httparchive.org/t/2039">share</a> your own observations!
+Take a look at <a href="https://docs.google.com/spreadsheets/d/1Ta7amoUeaL4pILhWzH-SCzMX9PsZeb1x_mwrX2C4eY8/">the results</a> and <a href="https://discuss.httparchive.org/t/2039">share your observations</a> with the community!
 </p>

 ## General

-In this section we're having a look at higher-level aspects of HTML like document types, the size of documents, as well as the use of comments and scripts.
+In this section, we're covering the higher-level aspects of HTML like document types, the size of documents, as well as the use of comments and scripts.
 "Living HTML" is very much alive!

 ### Doctypes

+{{ figure_markup(
+  caption="Percent of pages with a doctype.", content="96.82%", classes="big-number",
+  sheets_gid="1981441894",
+  sql_file="summary_pages_by_device_and_doctype.sql"
+) }}
-96.99% of the sampled pages use a document type (doctype).
-That is useful because for historic reasons, "to avoid triggering quirks mode in browsers" ([Ian Hickson, 2009](https://lists.w3.org/Archives/Public/public-html-comments/2009Jul/0020.html)), HTML documents need to declare a doctype.

-What are the most popular ones?
+96.82% of pages declare a [_doctype_](https://developer.mozilla.org/en-US/docs/Glossary/Doctype).
+HTML documents declaring a doctype is useful for historical reasons, "to avoid triggering quirks mode in browsers" as Ian Hickson [wrote](https://lists.w3.org/Archives/Public/public-html-comments/2009Jul/0020.html) in 2009.
+So, what are the most popular values?

 <figure markdown>
 | Doctype | Pages | Percentage |